ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Experimental Setup

+\textbf{Recall-Head@N} and \textbf{NDCG-Head@N}: Recall-Head@N measures how many head items belong to $\mathcal{I}_h$ are included in the top-N positions of the recommendation list and interacted with the user.
+Similarly, NDCG-Head@N only considers head items.

-\textbf{Recall-Tail and NDCG-Tail}: Recall-Tail@N measures how many tail items belong to $\mathcal{I}_t$ are included in the top-N positions of the recommendation list and then interacted by the user.
-Similarly, NDCG-Tail@N assigns higher weights to top positions.
+\textbf{Recall-Niche@N} and \textbf{NDCG-Niche@N}:Recall-Niche@N measures how many niche items belong to $\mathcal{I}_n$ are included in the top-N positions of the recommendation list and interacted with the user.
+Similarly, NDCG-Niche@N only considers niche items.

-\textbf{Coverage and APT}: Coverage measures how many different items appear in the top-N recommendation list.
-A more readily interpretable but closely related metric of success we will use for evaluation is the Average Percentage of Tail items (APT) in the recommendation lists.
-More precisely, Coverage@N and APT@N are defined as:
+\textbf{Coverage@N} and \textbf{APT@N}: Coverage measures the coverage of all the top-N recommendation lists to the whole item set $\mathcal{I}$.
+Average Percentage of niche items (APT) among the recommendation list is another more readily interpretable but closely related metric we use for evaluation.
+Precisely, Coverage@N and APT@N are defined as:

-where $|\mathcal{U}|$ and $|\mathcal{I}|$ are the number of users and items in the test set, $list_N(u)$ represents the list of top-N recommended items for each user $u$ in test set.
+where $list_N(u)$ represents the list of top-N recommended items for each user $u$ in the test set.